-Director of University Core Curriculum; Associate Professor, Brain & Cognitive Sciences
+Director, School of Psychological & Behavioral Sciences; Associate Professor, Brain & Cognitive Sciences

 Dr. Reza Habib received his Ph.D. in Psychology from the University of Toronto in 2000 working with Dr. Endel Tulving.
 He was a postdoctoral fellow at the Rotman Research Institute in Toronto.
 He joined SIU as an assistant professor in the Fall of 2003.
 Dr. Habib 's research interests include brain imaging (fMRI) and statistical methodology, and long-term learning and memory.